pcurtday/wazuh-documentation/source/wazuh_modules_openscap.rst

  - **CPE (Common Platform Enumeration)**: It serves to identify IT platforms and systems using unequivocally defined names.
  - **DataStream** (files names end with **-ds.xml**): It is a format that packs other SCAP components into a single file.

-The wodle parses the XCCDF or DataStream policies.
+The wodle parses the OVAL, XCCDF or DataStream policies.
 Remember that if you use a XCCDF policy that references to an OVAL file, the OVAL file must be in the same directory as the XCCDF file.
 We strongly recommend using DataStream files because they are easier to use.
 Here you will find more information about `SCAP components <https://www.open-scap.org/features/scap-components/>`_.

 Available policies: